When it comes to barbecuing, there are all sorts of expert tips out there that people claim to be the secret to delicious, succulent meat.

 1) Use a salt-based marinade for tender meat

-Many marinades are heavy on things like vinegar, wine, lemon juice, and other acids.
-But there's a problem with this: these acids generally only penetrate a few millimeters below the meat's surface, so they aren't that effective in tenderizing or flavoring its innards.
+Many marinades are heavy on elements like vinegar, wine, lemon juice, and other acids.
+But there's a problem with this: These acids generally only penetrate a few millimeters below the meat's surface, so they aren't that effective in tenderizing or flavoring its innards.

 Salt-based marinades, on the other hand, get drawn deeply into the meat through the process of diffusion.
 Meat is mostly water (about 75 percent, on average), so its ratio of salt to water is much lower than the marinades'.
 As a result, the salty marinade gets drawn inward over time, replacing some of the meat's water.